camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 need to be adjusted.
 The same goes with `assignment` Task Listeners that hold the assumption that they are the first to execute.
 They will need to be adjusted to consider that `create` Task Listeners will be executed before them.

+Furthermore, `assignment` Task Listeners will no longer be triggered through an assignment within another Task Listener.
+Those that hold this assumption will need to be adjusted, with this limitation in mind, by explicitly performing an assignment through the `TaskService`.